 They start out as giant clumps of rock and metal covered by ice.
 The gravitational forces of the planets pull them around the solar system.
 When they get close to the sun which they are orbiting, a tail forms due to the melting ice.
 That tail is what makes them so visible by telescopes and fascinates astronomers so much.

 Unlike comets, asteroids are just solid pieces of rock.
 They were formed much closer to the sun than comets and therefore have no ice and no tails.
 Most asteroids are found in the belt which orbits the sun between Mars and Jupiter or in the Kuiper belt just past Neptune.
 But some come very close to our orbit and are classified as near-earth-objects or NEOs.

 For a great video explaining the differences between comets, asteroids and other space debris, check out this child-friendly video:

 Introducing the Solar System felt board

 Using a felt board to learn about the sun and planets of our solar system provides a few advantages.
 The orbits of the planets around the sun are sewn in an oval, 3D shape to show the depth of space and their trajectory.
-In addition, the felt planets serve as good substitutes for the object cards when introducing the 3 part Montessori cards.
+In addition, the felt planets serve as good substitutes for the object cards when introducing the 3-part Montessori cards.
 The order of the planets is the main objective here.

-But first, some fun facts about the sun:
+Some fun facts about the sun

 The order of the planets